 “A secondary problem is that fingers often get stiff and painful and might require additional procedures for freeing tendons or improving flexation of the digit.
 I’ve sometimes gone back and amputated the digit, because it’s just not working.”

-So now that we know what can happen and what we might be in for if it does, can the risk be minimized?
+So now that we know what can happen and what we might be in for if it does, can the risk for hydraulic injection injury be minimized?

 People who work on mobile hydraulic systems are at risk on two fronts—first, when investigating leaks, especially when the leaks are not readily visible, and then when opening a system to make repairs.